avaneev/biteopt/README.md

 able to solve complex multi-modal functions.

-This method is most effective on complex functions, possibly with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+This method is most effective on complex functions, possibly with noisy fluctuations near the global solution, that are not very expensive to calculate and that have a large iteration budget.
 Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs at different random seeds.
 When using this method, the required iteration budget usually increases by